SVT-40: SKT-40

+AT-44

+An assault rifle based on a scaled-down SVT with 7.62x41mm chambering called the AT-44 was also put into development, it came with a bipod and pistol grip.
+It was competing with the AS-44 design.
+It failed to be accepted for similar reliability issues as the AVT.

 SVTs outside of the Soviet Union

 The first country outside the Soviet Union to employ the SVT was Finland, which captured some 2,700 SVT-38s during the Winter War, and over 15,000 SVTs during the Continuation War.
 The SVT saw extensive use in Finnish hands.
 The Finns even attempted to make their own clone of the SVT-38 designated Tapako, though only a prototype was ever conceived.
-The Finns would continue to experiment with producing their own SVT based rifles until the late 1950s with the introduction of the RK-62.Germany captured hundreds of thousands of SVTs from the Eastern Front.
-As the Germans were short of self-loading rifles themselves, SVT-38 and 40s, designated respectively as Selbstladegewehr 258(r) and Selbstladegewehr 259(r) by the Wehrmacht, saw widespread use in German hands against their former owners.
+The Finns would continue to experiment with producing their own SVT based rifles until the late 1950s with the introduction of the RK-62.Germany captured several hundred thousand SVTs from the Eastern Front.
+As the Germans were short of self-loading rifles themselves, SVT-38 and 40s, designated respectively as Selbstladegewehr 258(r) and Selbstladegewehr 259(r) by the Wehrmacht, saw widespread use by Germany.
 The study of the SVT's gas-operated action also aided in the development of the German Gewehr 43 rifle.

 During the 1940s, Switzerland began looking into equipping its military with semi-auto rifles.
-Although never officially adopted, W+F Bern produced an almost faithful clone of the SVT with 7.5 mm Swiss chambering and a 6-round magazine called the AK44.
+Although never officially adopted, W+F Bern produced a clone of the SVT with a 6-round 7.5×55mm Swiss magazine called the AK44.

 Italy also produced at least one prototype loosely copying an SVT, which is extant in Beretta's collection, but its designation or exact details are unknown.